b-nM77/TreeMap-Visualisation-Biodiversity-Impact/README.md

 The aim of the project is to provide an intuitive and insightful view into the environmental footprint of various dietary choices.

 Dataset details:
--The dataset Results_21Mar2022.csv includes:
+- The dataset Results_21Mar2022.csv includes:
-=Diet Type (Vegan, Vegetarian, Fish-eater, Meat-eater) -Age Group (18-24, 25-34, etc.)
+- Diet Type (Vegan, Vegetarian, Fish-eater, Meat-eater)
+- Age Group (18-24, 25-34, etc.)
--Gender (Male, Female, Prefer not to say)
+- Gender (Male, Female, Prefer not to say)
--Mean Biodiversity Impact (species extinction potential) -Mean Agricultural Water Usage (in cubic meters)
+- Mean Biodiversity Impact (species extinction potential)
+- Mean Agricultural Water Usage (in cubic meters)

 Requirements:
-1.Python 3
+1. Python 3
-2.Pandas
+2. Pandas
-3.Plotly Express
+3. Plotly Express